How long have you been making radiators?

 A. We ship via UPS ground.
 Each radiator is encased in a foam cocoon to protect against damage.
 It is then inserted into a heavy stock box easily identified by the box color and The Brassworks logo.
 Some overseas orders can be shipped via the USPS but it largely depends upon the receiving country’s postal service acceptance of the box size.
 We also ship to freight forwarders and consolidators in the US who build container loads for foreign destinations.

 Q. Radiators have gotten expensive…why?

 A. Building handcrafted radiators is labor intensive and cost of materials e.g. copper, brass and lead has risen as world demand has outpaced supply.
-The reality is that much of the cost of a radiators is in the labor.
+Most of the cost of a radiator is in the labor of parts fabrication and assembly.
 As a business, we have workman’s compensation, unemployment insurance, employment taxes, environmental regulatory fees and licenses etc.

 Q. Who is Briscoe Manufacturing?